In partnership with Dodson & Horrell

 • Health status

-Calculating what they are eating
+Calculate what they are eating

 Navigating feed labels to figure out which products are best suited to your individual horse is not always easy.
 There are so many feeds on the market which include high energy products with low feeding rates, high energy products with high feeding rates, low energy products with low feeding rates, and low energy products with high feeding rates.

+The plethora of options means calculations become more important as the percentages on the bag only refer to the percentage contained within 1kg of feed.
 If the recommended feeding rate for your horse or pony’s weight means they’ll be consuming more than 1kg per day, those percentages must be turned into grams and multiplied by the total kg eaten per day.
+This total must be calculated to determine whether requirements are met, surpassed or left short.

 For example, 12% starch of 1kg of feed equates to 120g of starch.
 If the feeding rate recommends that 3kg are provided, multiplying 120g by 3kg would get us to a total of 360g of starch consumed.